zfit/zfit/docs/data_handling.rst

 where `root_file` is the path to the ROOT file, `root_tree` is the tree name and branches are the list (or a single) of branches that the user wants to import from the ROOT file.

-NB: the implementation of the `from_root` method makes uses of the uproot packages, which uses Numpy to cast bocks of data from the ROOT file as Numpy arrays in time optimised manner.

 From the default conversion of the dataset there are two optional funcionalities for the user, i.e. the use of weights and the rename of the specified branches.
 The nominal structure follows:

 .. code-block:: python